cscjjk/cscjjk.github.io/index.md

   I am the head coach for the training of ACM/ICPC in our department.
   Please contact me if you are a student from ISE who want to join the training.

-  Next semester, I will teach <ACM/ICPC Training and Upgrading (Spring) ACM竞赛训练及提高（春）>.
-Welcome to join this class.
-  (Cancelled, as I have to teach two other courses next semester)

-  Next autumn, I will teach <ACM/ICPC Training and Upgrading (Autumn) ACM竞赛训练及提高（秋）>.
-Welcome to join this class as well.

 ## Teaching (Autumn 2020)

 Game Theory (AI frontier lesson 2) [Fair-Allocation](https://github.com/cscjjk/cscjjk.github.io/blob/master/FairAllocation.pptx)